INNO-VISSION/NPTEL-ANSWERS-2025-JAN-APR-/Introduction To Industry 4.0 And Industrial Internet Of Things/week 01/README.md

 # Introduction To Industry 4.0 And Industrial Internet Of Things - week 1 Assignment

-Welcome to the *IoT and Communication Technologies* quiz.
+Welcome to the *Introduction To Industry 4.0 And Industrial Internet Of Things* quiz.
 Below are the questions, options, and answers.
 Let’s dive in!

 ## Questions and Answers